CommandPost/CommandPost-DeveloperGuide/api/hs/hs.eventtap.event.md

 This module is based primarily on code from the previous incarnation of Mjolnir by [Steven Degutis](https://github.com/sdegutis/).

+`hs.eventtap.event.newGesture` uses an external library by Calf Trail Software, LLC.

+Touch
+Copyright (C) 2010 Calf Trail Software, LLC

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 ## API Overview
 * Constants - Useful values which cannot be changed
  * [properties](#properties)